Jeffrey Epstein associate Ghislaine Maxwell arrested in US

 Ms Ransome said Ms Maxwell would visit Epstein on his private island in the Caribbean “to make sure that the girls were doing what they were supposed to be doing”.

-She added: “She knew what Jeffrey liked.
-She worked and helped maintain Jeffrey’s standard by intimidation, by intimidating the girls, so this was very much a joint effort.”
+“She knew what Jeffrey liked.
+She worked and helped maintain Jeffrey’s standard by intimidation, by intimidating the girls, so this was very much a joint effort,” she said.

 Ms Maxwell denies wrongdoing.